ottlinger/fotocollector/README.md

 The tool can easily be built via gradle.
 It's main goal is clean install, so just run:
 ```
 $ gradle
-$ ./gradlew - to use the [wrapper version](./blob/master/gradle/wrapper/gradle-wrapper.properties)
+$ ./gradlew - to use the wrapper
 ```
 after having checked out.

+In case you are using the wrapper, the following [wrapper version](./blob/master/gradle/wrapper/gradle-wrapper.properties) is used.

 ### Run the tool
 Since the tool is still in development there's no command-line at the moment.